nmihaly/Horiseon/README.md

 Line 23: changed .seo to span to reflect updated html.

 Line 28,36,40: Updated div element to nav to reflect updated html.

+Line 46: Updated to "nav a" element so the styling would not affect all "a" elements if more were to be added.

 Line 192,200: Updated footer class to a footer element to reflect updated html.